pzivich/Delicatessen/docs/Built-in Equations.rst

     data['Y'] = 0.5 + 2*data['X'] - 1*data['Z'] + np.random.normal(loc=0, size=n)
     data['C'] = 1

-In this case, X and Z are the independent variables and Y is the dependent variable.
-Here C is necessary as a column since we need to manually provide the intercept (this may be different from other formula-based packages that automatically add the intercept to the regression).
+In this case, ``X`` and ``Z`` are the independent variables and ``Y`` is the dependent variable.
+Here the column ``C`` is created to be the intercept column, since the intercept needs to be manually provided (this may be different from other formula-based packages that automatically add the intercept to the regression).

 For this data, we can now create the wrapper function for the ``ee_linear_regression`` estimating equations